yuburoll/DASIC/README.md

 - Jump every jumpers on back side.

-- You may use mill-max styled socket to make the pcb hot-swappable.
+- You may use mill-max styled socket to make the keyswitches hot-swappable.

 ## Default Keymap